misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-38">Spaced-out tiling with different intervals</Figures>

-<Tips tips="blue">Keep in mind that any background color, or the “backdrop” of the element (that is, the combined background of the element’s ancestors) will show through the gaps in `space-separated` background images.</Tips>
+<Tips tips="blue">Keep in mind that any background color, or the “backdrop” of the element (that is, the combined background of the element’s ancestors) will show through the gaps in <code>space-separated</code> background images.</Tips>

 What happens if you have a really big image that won’t fit more than once along the given axis?
 Then it’s only drawn once, and placed as determined by the value of `background-position`.
 The flip side of that is that if more than one repetition of the image will fit along an axis, then the value of `background-position` is ignored along that axis.
 An example of this is shown in Figure 9-39, and created using the following code: